-In their new graphic memoir about her life growing up in Iraq, Brigitte Findakly and her husband Lewis Trondheim shed light on the interior lives of middle-class Iraqis under Saddam Hussein’s rule in the mid-20th century.
-Poppies of Iraq does for 1970s Iraq what Persepolis did for 1970s Iran, putting a human face to stories tainted in the West by orientalism.
-And eventually, like Persepolis author Marjane Satrapi, Findakly moves to France to escape the political upheaval of her home country.
-Continue reading
+In their new graphic memoir about her life growing up in Iraq, Brigitte Findakly and her husband Lewis Trondheim shed light on the interior lives of middle-class Iraqis under Saddam Hussein's rule in the mid-20th century.
+Poppies of Iraq does for 1970s Iraq what Persepolis did for 1970s Iran, putting a human face to stories … Continue reading Poppies of Iraq: A Review

 Tag: memoir